-Riveting New Reality: Former Governor of California Takes Over ‘Celebrity Apprentice’ TV Gig Of President-Elect
+Riveting New Reality: Former Governor Of California Takes Over ‘Celebrity Apprentice’ TV Gig Of President-Elect

 Arnold Schwarzenegger hosts the newest season of the show, and the fact that he served as governor of California for eight years (winning an election with no previous political experience at all) just highlights the point about our new President-elect who also won an election and has no previous political experience either.

-Not sure what to expect from the current iteration of realities, but having read information posted online by The Toronto Star, the “New Celebrity Apprentice” cast is entertainment worth a look.
+Not sure what to expect from the current iteration of realities, but having read information posted online by the Toronto Star, the “New Celebrity Apprentice” cast is entertainment worth a look.
 Viewers maybe will enjoy the peek into their interactions as teammates, and rivals, on projects out of their own comfort zones.

 Former California Governor Arnold Schwarzenegger is not Donald Trump of course, but the Austrian-accented commentary and questions in the company boardroom add to the entertainment.
 Some other reviewers have already mentioned issues with both men, of course, and there is a boycott effort.